|Women and Deafness|

 Part Three: Reading Deaf Women considers two deaf sisters’ exceptional creative freedom from 1885 to 1920; the depictions of deaf or mute women in two popular films; a Deaf woman’s account of blending the public–private, deaf–hearing, and religious–secular worlds; how five Deaf female ASL teachers define “gender,” “feminism,” “sex,” and “patriarchy” in ASL and English; and 20th-century American Deaf beauty pageants that emphasize physicality while denying Deaf identity, yet also challenge mainstream notions of “the perfect body.”

-Brenda Jo Brueggemann is Professor, Department of English, University of Louisville, KY.
+Brenda Jo Brueggemann is a professor in the Department of English at the University of Louisville.

-Susan Burch is Associate Professor, American Studies, Center for the Comparative Study of Race and Ethnicity, Middlebury College, VT.
+Susan Burch is an associate professor of American Studies with the Center for the Comparative Study of Race and Ethnicity at Middlebury College.

 Print Edition: ISBN 978-1-56368-617-7, 6 x 9 paperback, 312 pages, photographs, sign illustrations, 4 tables, 19 figures